RoleLogic

 How often is contribution data refreshed?

-On a background schedule, typically every couple of hours per member.
-Roles update automatically when new contributions push members across thresholds.
+On a regular schedule, usually every couple of hours per member.
+Roles update automatically when new contributions push someone over the threshold.

 What about GitHub API rate limits?